masterbtc/documentation-1/docs/markdown/pages/Claim.md

 ````

-The **root hash** property holds the claim representing root hash of the hash tree.
+The **root hash** property holds the claim representing root hash.
 It is also generated in a consistency way.
-After all leaf hashes are available, these hashes will be, similar to the leaf hash creation, first alphanumerically sorted and then concatenated.
-The resulting concatenation string is finally hashed (sha256) and the resulting hash string represents the root hash.
+After all leaf hashes are available, these hashes will be first, similar to the leaf hash creation, alphanumerically sorted and then concatenated.
+The resulting concatenation string is then hashed (sha256) and the resulting hash string represents the root hash.

 ````typescript
 /* Leaf hash array */